code-forge-temple/scribe-pal/README.md

    - A responsive, draggable chat box will open on the active webpage.
    - Use the chat interface to send messages to the Ollama AI service, review conversation history, and manage models.
    - Additional features include capturing selected HTML content (that can be referenced in the discussion with `@captured-text` tag), capturing an image of an area on the page (that can be referenced in the discussion with `@captured-image` tag) for VISION LLMs, and customizing prompts (to instruct the loaded model on how to answer).
+   - You can also attach files to the chat using the **Attach Files** button.
+Uploaded files can be referenced in the discussion using the `@attached-files` tag.

 4. **Interacting with the Chat:**
    - Type your query in the chat input and press Enter or click the `Send` button.